-As you see, the tool generates a set of test cases with input values.
+You tool should generate a set of test cases with input values.
 In a real example you would have to provide some kind of oracle (expected result of a test) that tells whether the chosen car is present in the database or not.